feature-engine/feature_engine/docs/contribute/contribute_code.rst

 A few things to notice:

-- We use typehint only on the code base and not on the tests
+- We use typehint only on the code base and not on the tests.
-- you need to run mypy on the entire module and not just your script!
+- You need to run mypy on the entire module and not just your script.

 Otherwise, you will most likely get an error.

 Test the docs
 ~~~~~~~~~~~~~

-If after running pytest, black and mypy you do not get errors, you only left with testing
+If after running pytest, black and mypy you do not get errors, you are only left with testing
 that the documentation builds correctly.

 To do this, first make sure you have all the documentation dependencies installed.
 If you